bibanon/chan.arc/chan-arc-spec.rst

 * Post IDs and Thread IDs will always be integers.

     I haven't yet seen an imageboard that uses something other than integers for post and thread IDs.
 I consider it a fairly core part of being an imageboard.
-If this is invalidated, the ``chan`` URI specification will also need to be updated